Call For Proposals

 1. 1-page cover letter.
 This should briefly state your research question and motivation.
 Informal citations are okay but not required.
 This letter should also specify your choice and justification of sample size.

 a.
-If you are including an experiment, please include a justification for the experiment as well (experiments are permissible but not encouraged − see evaluation criteria below).
+If you are including an experiment, please include a justification for the experiment as well (experiments are permissible but not encouraged − see section F below).

 b.
 If relevant, please specify additional auxiliary data about the localities of the respondents that are not provided in the Standard Delivery Items that you would like merged to the response file (subject to additional fee).

 2. Annotated questionnaire.
 This is the core of the proposal.
 This should be a clearly structured word document with three subcomponents: